Tanzu-Solutions-Engineering/tkg-lab/docs/shared-services-cluster/03_policy_ssc.md

 1. Access TMC UI
 2. Select Policies on the left nav
-3. Choose Access->Clusters and then select your shared services cluster
+3. Choose Access and then select your shared services cluster
 4. Observe direct Access Policy => Set cluster.admin permission to the platform-team group

 ## Go to Next Step